 At the same time – slow service and negative attitude combined with multiple transfers between agents are the best way to lose the customer forever.

-Here are my suggestions for the three main areas that should be covered to create the perfect experience for a clients serviced by live chat customer service teams.
+Here are my suggestions for the three main areas of live chat etiquette that should be covered to create the perfect experience for a clients serviced by live chat customer service teams.

 - Know the offer – be certain of what you are saying about the product or service.
 Well trained and knowledgeable staff is a good way to impress people.

 - Know your resources – it’s also part of good training to know where to send people asking for detailed product specifics or particular section of the website.
 It will work especially well with comprehensive base of links and canned responses.

 - Focus on solving the issue – although sometimes a general chit-chat might be appreciated, especially with a returning customer, try not to go off-topic too much.
 ‘Let’s get back to business’ usually helps with bringing the visitor back to the right subject.